brian-prescott/change-burden/README.md

-# The Burden of Change
+# The Burden of Holding Change

 This is the data and code repository for an article entitled: "The Burden of Change and the Penny Policy Debate" by Brian Prescott and Oz Shy.